 Coffee.
 It’s a simple, yet necessary ritual.
 We’re putting it right up there with meditation and blissful facials, and it definitely makes for a daily mum-time moment.
 So there’s always something thrilling about finding a new coffee spot!
 One of our biggest joys of living in Singapore?
 Brilliant new coffee shops and cafes popping up all the time.
 Yay!
-However, not all coffee was created equal, so we’ve put a list together of what we deem the best coffee in Singapore, so you can get your hit of caffeine all over town…
+However, not all coffee is created equal, so we’ve put a list together of what we deem the best coffee in Singapore, so you can get your hit of caffeine all over town…

-Baker & Cook
+2. Baker & Cook

 Like a big pair of knickers, coffee at Baker & Cook can best be described as comfortable.
 It’s nice knowing that when you visit any of its outlets, you’re going to get a reliably decent cup of coffee that isn’t too strong.
 It uses Allpress beans and every cup of coffee is served with a tasty little square of brownie (hot tip: never let the kids get wind of this, otherwise you will forevermore be handing over your brownie to the mini dictators).

 These guys take coffee very seriously and you can taste it.
 Atlas Coffeehouse is a big believer in speciality coffee and is constantly honing its craft.
 Visit Atlas Coffeehouse on a weekend and you’ll usually find a queue of eager coffee drinkers snaking out the door.
 Mid-week though, the vibe is relaxed and tables are more easily scored.
-Must-tries from the brunch menu include the pancakes and mushrooms on toast.
+Must-tries from the brunch menu include pancakes and mushrooms on toast.

-Location: 6 Duke’s Road, Singapore 268886
+Atlas Coffeehouse, 6 Duke’s Road, Singapore 268886

 Ain’t nothing plain about this place.
 Primarily a bakery, expect a feast for the eyes as well as the stomach.
 It’s just so pretty!
 The philosophy behind Plain Vanilla is to take baking back t0 basics, but in the best way, using the best ingredients.
 Its approach to coffee is the same.
 It’s a rich, creamy unpretentious brew and we definitely approve.